digital-work-lab/open-source-project/docs/syllabus.md

 - Follow established Git conventions for commit messages, branching, and pull requests.
 - Actively engage in the community by reviewing code, providing and incorporating constructive feedback.
-- Contribute professionally to project discussions, issues, and decision-making.

 **Code: Functionality**